 Acute Care Must-Haves for Occupational Therapists

-Are you an occupational therapist or COTA new to the acute care setting and wondering “What should I bring with me?”
+Are you an occupational therapist or COTA new to the acute care setting wondering “What are the biggest acute care must-haves?”

-Don’t fret, because for this post I’ve compiled the top “must-haves” for the setting.
+Well, we’ve got you covered, because I’ve compiled the top “must-haves” for the acute care setting in this article.
 I created this list from my favorite items along with suggestions from my acute care coworkers and OTs from the My OT Spot Facebook group.
 (We’d love for you to join if you’re not a member yet!)

 So without further ado, here are the top acute care must-haves for occupational therapists and COTAs: